DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

                         ];
                         return filterExpression;
                     }
-                    // Invokes the default filtering behavior
-                    return this.defaultCalculateFilterExpression.apply(this, arguments);
+                    // Invoke the default implementation for other filter operations return this.defaultCalculateFilterExpression.apply(this, arguments);
                 },
                 // ...